Baenão: First reform

-Inauguration of the reflectors
+Installation of reflectors

-On the day he completed his 29 years of reorganization, Remo inaugurated the spotlights for his football stadium.
-The transformer received from the Pará Elétrica the current in high voltage (2,000 volts), transforming it to 220 volts, which was the voltage received by the grid.
+On the day he completed his 29 years of reorganization, Remo introduced spotlights for his football stadium.
+The transformer received from the Pará Elétrica had a high voltage current (2,000 volts), transforming it to 220 volts, which was the voltage received by the grid.
 The high-voltage input was fitted with a Pellet lightning arrester and the lighting net commanded by a Trumbel three-way wrench, with 250-amp fuses.

 Interdiction and reopening

-In 2013, under the management of President Zeca Pirão, an ambitious project was designed to transform the stadium into a modern football arena.
-The changes included changing the lawn, replacing the fence with acrylic plates, a new lighting system, and the construction of a new cabin wing.
-However, only the first two items were met.
-The following year, the area where the stadium's VIP chairs (where the cabins would be built) were demolished, as well as the illumination system that was uninstalled, but Zeca Pirão's non-reelection prevented further reform.
+In 2013, under the management of President Zeca Pirão (born José Wilson Costa Araújo, 1959), an ambitious project was designed to transform the stadium into a modern football arena.
+The proposed changes included replacing the turf and fence with acrylic plates, installation of a new lighting system, and the construction of a new cabin wing.
+However, only the first two proposals were met.
+The area where the stadium's VIP chairs was demolished the following year where the cabins would be built.
+The illumination system remained uninstalled, and Zeca Pirão's election lost prevented further reform.

 On May 1, 2014, Remo beat Independente Tucuruí 4–0 — reversing a 3–0 disadvantage — and qualified for the Campeonato Paraense finals of which they would be champions.
 This was the last official match played by the Leão in his home, as in the succeeding years, Baenão's structure gradually deteriorated, making him unable to host games valid for official competitions.
 This was a reflection of the moments of political instability the club was in.

 It was then that in 2017, a group of fans decided to take the lead, through the project O Retorno do Rei ao Baenão (The Return of the King to Baenão), which foresaw the return of the stadium after the completion of 10 stages.
 Shy at first, with resources from sales of cups and revenue from games, the project was gaining strength and supporters, including with the support of the club board.
 Even with so many difficulties, all the effort was rewarded and, after five years, Baenão was reopened, fulfilling all the demands imposed by CBF.
 The reopening took place on July 13, 2019, when Remo drew 2–2 with Luverdense, in a match valid for Campeonato Brasileiro Série C.

+Travessa Antônio Baena is named for António Ladislau Monteiro Baena (1782-1850), a Portuguese military officer and historian who sided with Brazil at the time of independence, and remained in Brazil after the Independence was declared in 1822.